The Nature Trust of BC (NTBC) has successfully raised the final $1.22 million to protect the 77-acre Marron River Grasslands in the South Okanagan.

-why is protecting marron river grasslands so important to protect?
+why is marron river grasslands so important?

 1. Rare native grasslands: 35 acres of native open grasslands on this site represent an endangered ecosystem, covering less than 1% of BC but supporting more species at risk than any other ecosystem.